rackerm4/PsmTreeToSeq/README.md

 Simulates pyhlogentic trees with protracted speciation model, using Seq-Gen to simulate the evolution of nucleotide sequences along those phylogenies.

-Status: Currently not working properly.
+Status: Currently working.
+Testing.
 Check "Work to be done"

 ## :thought_balloon: Background